needle-mirror/com.unity.addressables/Documentation~/MemoryManagement.md

 ## The Addressables Event Viewer
 Use the **Addressables Event Viewer** window to monitor the ref-counts of all Addressables system operations.
 To access the window in the Editor, select **Window** > **Asset Management** > **Addressables** > **Event Viewer**.

 **Important**: In order to view data in the Event Viewer, you must enable the **Send Profiler Events** setting in your [`AddressableAssetSettings`](../api/UnityEditor.AddressableAssets.Settings.AddressableAssetSettings.html) object's Inspector.
+Changes to **Send Profiler Events** will be reflected in the following build.
+This means that entering play mode when using the **Use Existing Build** play mode script will use the value set during the most recent build.
+Alternatively, entering play mode when using the **Use Asset Database** or **Simulate Groups** play mode scripts will pick up the current state, as those play mode scripts rebuild the settings data upon entering play mode.

 The following information is available in the Event Viewer: